 These are what you’ll most often find on wires and cables in electrical control panels.
 Heat-shrink wire labels are durable and easy to use.

 Heat-shrink sleeves slide over the cable before termination, eliminating them as an option for some projects.
 The user moves them along a wire until they shrink into position, creating a snug label.
-Fortunately, sleeve position is still adjustable after terminating the cables.
+The sleeve position is still adjustable after terminating the cables, but not after you apply heat.

 Wire gauges for shrink tube sleeves run up to 0000-1 AWG, but the easiest-to-find sizes are: